Section 1. Introduction and Overview

 207.4 Discuss program enhancement ideas with staff and the vice president for professional practice; and introduce such ideas through normal channels outlined in the program and budget development calendar included in the ASLA Administrative Policy on Finance and Investments.

 301. Any group of seventy-five (75) individuals or more representing an area of specialized landscape architecture practice may petition the ASLA Executive Committee for establishment of an ASLA PPN.
 Such petition shall include:

 301.1 A statement signed, or attested to via return email, by not less than seventy-five (75) founding members that: (a) defines the specialized area of landscape architecture practice and professional goals to be served by the proposed PPN; and (b) pledges to maintain a minimum strength of seventy-five (75) members and meet the Standards of Member Service described in Section 306.

-301.2 A statement by the proposed chair of the new PPN confirming a willingness to serve in that post for at least one (1) year.
+301.2 A statement by the proposed chair of the new PPN confirming a willingness to serve in that post for at least two (2) year.